How Does a Home Equity Line of Credit Work?

 For the next 10 years, you can withdraw some or all of the $50,000 HELOC at any time, pay off what you borrowed, and then borrow again.
 Every month, you'll pay your primary mortgage and a separate payment on the HELOC amount.
 However, you're only required to pay the interest on the HELOC.

 After 10 years, your HELOC goes into a repayment period.
-You can no longer withdraw money from the line of credit; you just repay what you owe.
+You can no longer withdraw money from the line of credit and instead repay what you owe.

 Variable Interest Rate vs. Fixed Interest Rate